Sgendelsman/Morsr/README.md

+*[Telegraph]: The Linker-Gendelsman Telecommunication Graphical System
 ## Welcome to the future of communication.

 We're using cutting edge technology, adaptable software, and human ingenuity to revolutionize the way we communicate.
 Introducing:

 # The Linker-Gendelsman Telecommunication Graphical System

 Often shortened to "Telegraph" for efficiency, the LGTGS is the base hardware and language for the full Morsr product line, expected to release Summer 2018.
-Using the telegraph, each letter in the alphabet is converted into "dots" and "dashes" as shown in the code block below.
+When using the Telegraph, each letter in the alphabet is converted into "dots" and "dashes" as shown in the code block below.
+These codes can be displayed both visually through an LED module, audibly through a buzzer module, or physically through a vibration module.

 ~~~~
 Letter 	Morse